Major depressive episode: Alternative treatments

-There are several treatment options that exist for people who have experienced several episodes of major depression or have not responded to several treatments.
+Various treatment options exist for people who have experienced multiple episodes of major depression or have not responded to several treatments.

-Electroconvulsive therapy is a treatment in which a generalized seizure is induced by means of electrical current.
-The mechanism of action of the treatment is not clearly understood but has been shown to be most effective in the most severely depressed patients.
+Electroconvulsive therapy is a treatment in which a generalized seizure is induced by means of electric current.
+The mechanism of action of the treatment is not clearly understood, but has been shown to be most effective in the most severely depressed patients.
 For this reason, electroconvulsive therapy is preferred for the most severe forms of depression or depression that has not responded to other treatments, known as refractory depression.

-Vagus nerve stimulation is another alternative treatment that has been proven to be effective in the treatment of depression, especially people that have been resistant to four or more treatments.
-Some of the unique benefits of vagus nerve stimulation include improved neurocognitive function and a sustained clinical response.
+Vagus nerve stimulation is an alternative treatment that has been proven effective in treating depression, especially for people who have been resistant to four or more treatments.
+Some of the unique benefits of vagus nerve stimulation include improved neurocognitive function and sustained clinical response.

-Transcranial magnetic stimulation is also an alternative treatment for a major depressive episode.
-It is a non-invasive treatment that is easily tolerated and shows an antidepressant effect, especially in more typical depression and younger adults.
+Transcranial magnetic stimulation is another alternative treatment for a major depressive episode.
+It is a non-invasive treatment that is easily tolerated and shows an antidepressant effect, especially in people with more typical depression and younger adults.

 Prognosis

 If left untreated, a typical major depressive episode may last for several months.
-About 20% of these episodes can last two years or more.
-About half of depressive episodes end spontaneously.
-However, even after the major depressive episode is over, 20% to 30% of patients have residual symptoms, which can be distressing and associated with disability.
+About 20% of these episodes can last two years or more, while about half end spontaneously.
+However, even after the major depressive episode is over 20% to 30% of patients have residual symptoms, which can be distressing and associated with disability.
 Fifty percent of people will have another major depressive episode after the first.
 However, the risk of relapse is decreased by taking antidepressant medications for more than 6 months.

-Symptoms completely improve in six to eight weeks in sixty to seventy percent of patients.
-The combination of therapy and antidepressant medications has been shown to improve resolution of symptoms and outcomes of treatment.
+Symptoms completely improve in six to eight weeks in 60% to 70% of patients.
+The combination of therapy and antidepressant medications has been shown to improve the resolution of symptoms and the outcomes of treatment.

 Suicide is the 8th leading cause of death in the United States.
-The risk of suicide is increased during a major depressive episode.
-However, the risk is even more elevated during the first two phases of treatment.
+The risk of suicide increases during a major depressive episode.
+However, the risk is even higher during the acute and continuation phases of treatment.
 There are several factors associated with an increased risk of suicide, listed below: